tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-Until the start of your next turn, whenever an opponent's reinforcement would be revealed, instead reveal all of their face down reinforcements.
+Until the start of your next turn, whenever a reinforcement controlled by an opponent would be revealed, instead reveal all of their face down reinforcements.
 <br>

 ##### ALP.SCT.002